agrc/gis.utah.gov/_posts/2018-08-31-utah-ng911-gis-roadmap-v1.md

   For further reading see [section 4.7 of ref 1, sections 4.1 and 5.2.4 of ref 5, section 3 of ref 3, and section 2.2.3 of ref 10](#further-reading):

 `Authoritative Data Providers` will:
-- Coordinate and collaborate with the <abbr title="Utah Communications Authority 911 Division">UCA 911 Division</abbr>, AGRC, and neighboring agencies (PSAPs);
+- Coordinate and collaborate with the <abbr title="Utah Communications Authority">UCA</abbr> 911 Division, AGRC, and neighboring agencies (PSAPs);
 - Create, maintain, and provide required GIS datasets (within their provisioning boundary) for NG911 Core Services (ECRF/LVF):
   - Service area boundaries, and
   - Civic location data;